Kinomap Review: Severely Underrated Training Platform?

 Another area you can try in Kinomap is structured workouts.
 But more about them later.

-TIP: Get an indoor cycling fan to stay cooled down during your indoor training sessions.
+TIP: Get an indoor cycling fan to stay cool down during your indoor training sessions.

 Engagement